exercism/awk/exercises/concept/simple-report/.docs/instructions.md

 # Instructions

-You are helping a friend generate a report from some readings he has taken in the corners of his garden.
+You are helping a friend generate a report from readings he has taken in different corners of his garden.
-Unfortunately your friend has stored the data in a strange format in a CSV file: he has stored 2-digit numbers in two columns:
+Unfortunately, your friend has stored the data in a strange format.
+Each reading is a set of comma separated fields.
+However, he has stored two-digit numbers across two columns.

 | field number | meaning |
 | --- | --- |